cSDes1gn/computer-architecture/time-complexity.md

 >
 > According to MIPS compiler B is *faster* in the sense that it is processing more instructions per second.
 This is known as *system throughput*.
 However compiler A is *faster* in the sense that its execution time is less, meaning the compiler A finishes executing sooner than compiler B. This is known as *system response time* Thus it is important to be concise when describing processing speed.

+MFLOPS describes the number of million floating point operations and can be obtained the same way as MIPS except by only including the floating point operations: `MFLOPS = f / FLOPS CPI * 1e6`

 In summary:
 - MIPS is a measure of *system throughput*, how many instructions are executed per unit time.
 - Execution time (T) is a measure of the *system response time* or the time delay to complete a certain task in seconds.